No 10 staff ‘warned not to destroy relevant information over Christmas parties’

 Police will be informed of any potential criminal offences, says PM’s principal private secretary

-Downing Street staff have been told not to “destroy any relevant information” amid an investigation into illegal Christmas parties allegedly held at No 10 during Covid rules, it has been reported.
+Downing Street staff have been told not to “destroy any relevant information” as an investigation into illegal Christmas parties allegedly held at No 10 begins.

 The latest development comes shortly after Boris Johnson – prompted by a public backlash – agreed to an inquiry into the possible flouting of coronavirus guidelines.
 At the time of the alleged parties, indoor socialising was banned in London, which was subject to extensive Covid restrictions.

-As part of the internal investigation, Martin Reynolds, the prime minister’s principal private secretary, has written to Downing Street staff telling them to cooperate fully with the inquiry, ITV reported.
+As part of the internal investigation being handled by cabinet secretary Simon Case, Martin Reynolds, the prime minister’s principal private secretary, has written to Downing Street staff telling them to cooperate with the inquiry, ITV News reported.

 In an email seen by the broadcaster, Mr Reynolds urged Downing Street staff not to dispose of any potentially incriminating material, before adding that any evidence which suggests possible law-breaking would be handed to police.